raechanel/reading-notes-02/class-07.md

 What is a constructor?
 It is a function that creates object `instances` and uses parameters to assign `unique` property value

-The `new` key word and the onject constructor create a blank object.
+The `new` key word and the object constructor create a blank object.
 You can then add properties and methods to the object.

 Example: